argyleink/Bolt-cli/readme.md

 This project is for use with [Bolt](https://github.com/argyleink/Bolt).

+Install globally with NPM: `npm i -g bolt-cli`

-The CLI does a few things:
+The CLI provides a few things:
 - `bolt`
     Runs the default Bolt task, aka `grunt`
 - `bolt new ${project_name}`